 This Day In History (1.20.97): Mark Jackson with 21 points and 22 assists during his Denver vacation

-It’s not often that a team trades a player, realizes they made a huge mistake and then makes a trade to get the player back within a years time.
+It’s not often a team trades a player, realizes they made a huge mistake and then makes a trade to get the player back within a years time.
 But, that’s what Pacers GM Donnie Walsh had to do when he traded point guard Mark Jackson for Jalen Rose in 1996.
-More baffling then the reasons why the Pacers gave up Jackson is how easy it was for them to get the league leader in assists back from a team that knew they had the advantage.
+More baffling than the reasons why the Pacers gave up Jackson is how easy it was for them to get the league leader in assists back from a team that knew they had the advantage.
 Donnie only had to give up Vincent Askew, Eddie Johnson, and two future 2nd round picks for the player that was averaging 10 points and 11.4 assists a game.

 Speaking of gaudy stats.
 Flashback 45 years earlier and you have a 61-point, 36-rebound monster game from George Mikan to talk about…but I’ll save that story for another day.